Kansas schools brace for utility rate increases

 Other schools say they, too, are watching closely.

-“We’ve already completed our negotiations for the year, and all of that has kind of been worked into the budget,” said Shane Hecox, Buhler USD 313 Schools Director of Finance.
+“We’ve already completed our negotiations for the year, and all of that has kind of been worked into the budget,” said Shane Hecox, Buhler USD 313 director of finance.
 “For us, that’s a tough pill for us to swallow this late in the game for sure.”

 Hecox also says they budgeted for increases in energy costs.
 And he says they want to see what the final “net” increase is for schools that are expected to be approved later this year.